hli1221/imagefusion_densefuse/README.md

 # Densefuse: A Fusion Approach to Infrared and Visible Images - Tensorflow
-Published in: IEEE Transactions on Image Processing ( Early Access )
+Published in: IEEE Transactions on Image Processing

-*H. Li, X. J. Wu, DenseFuse: A Fusion Approach to Infrared and Visible Images, IEEE Trans.
-Image Process.(Early Access), pp. 1-1, 2018.*
+*H. Li, X. J. Wu, “DenseFuse: A Fusion Approach to Infrared and Visible Images,” IEEE Trans.
+Image Process., vol. 28, no. 5, pp. 2614–2623, May.
+2019.*

 - [IEEEXplore](https://ieeexplore.ieee.org/document/8580578)
 - [arXiv](https://arxiv.org/abs/1804.08361)